 However, the same thing happened in 2011.
 I emigrated out of Norway and at the same time all my strategies turned sour.
 But again, I somehow managed to turn it around and 2013-2016 was some decent years of day trading.

 Then again, in 2018, I decided to stop focusing on day trading and turn to swing trading and investing.
 It’s a constant battle to find new strategies.

 Trading lesson 3: Quantified trading is the best way to trade

 The name of this domain makes it no surprise that I’m a strong believer in quantified trading.
 I rely on the law of large numbers and aim for diversification.
 I trade small, but frequently, and in many time frames.

 But the best part of quantified trading is that you can remove emotions from your daily routine.
-You can’t eradicate it but reduce it.
+You can’t eradicate your trading biases but only reduce them.
 Emotions are one of the biggest obstacles to success.
 If you combine mechanical trading with small position sizes, you have come a long way to remove a variable that ruins many accounts.

 Trading lesson 4: Out-of-sample backtesting saves a lot of money